abbes-r/Time-Series-Forecasting/README.md

 - Metrics like Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) are used to assess the performance.

 ## Prerequisites
-- Ensure you have the necessary Python libraries installed via the requirements.txt file _ You can make sure torch is correctly installed using pip: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
+- Ensure you have the necessary Python libraries installed via the requirements.txt file.
+_ You can make sure torch is correctly installed the command:`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu`.